Civil and Environmental Engineering

 CEEN501.
 LIFE CYCLE ASSESSMENT.
 3.0 Semester Hrs.

-(II) Which is more sustainable: paper vs plastic, hybrid vs electric vehicles?
+(I, II) Which is more sustainable: paper vs plastic, hybrid vs electric vehicles?
 LCA is a powerful tool used to answer these questions; LCA quantifies the environmental sustainability of a product or process.
 Students will learn to conduct an LCA during a semester-long project of their choosing.
 At the end of the course students should be able to sit for the ACLCA professional LCACP certification exam.
 3 hours lecture; 3 semester hours.

 CEEN505.
 NUMERICAL METHODS FOR ENGINEERS.
 3.0 Semester Hrs.

-Introduction to the use of numerical methods in the solution of commonly encountered problems of engineering analysis.
+(II) Introduction to the use of numerical methods in the solution of commonly encountered problems of engineering analysis.
 Structural/solid analysis of elastic materials (linear simultaneous equations); vibrations (roots of nonlinear equations, initial value problems); natural frequency and beam buckling (eigenvalue problems); interpretation of experimental data (curve fitting and differentiation); summation of pressure distributions (integration); beam deflections (boundary value problems).
 All course participants will receive source code of all the numerical methods programs published in the course textbook which is coauthored by the instructor.
 3 hours lecture; 3 semester hours.
-Prerequisite: MATH225.

 CEEN506.
 FINITE ELEMENT METHODS FOR ENGINEERS.
 3.0 Semester Hrs.

-A course combining finite element theory with practical programming experience in which the multidisciplinary nature of the finite element method as a numerical technique for solving differential equations is emphasized.
+(II) A course combining finite element theory with practical programming experience in which the multidisciplinary nature of the finite element method as a numerical technique for solving differential equations is emphasized.
 Topics covered include simple structural elements, beams on elastic foundations, solid elasticity, steady state analysis and transient analysis.
 Some of the applications will lie in the general area of geomechanics, reflecting the research interests of the instructor.
 Students get a copy of all the source code published in the course textbook.
 3 hours lecture; 3 semester hours.
 Prerequisite: Consent of the instructor.

 CEEN510.
 ADVANCED SOIL MECHANICS.
 3.0 Semester Hrs.